Last modified August 12, 2022 by Shelly Wolfe

 Push notifications vs. in-app messages

-Triggered push notifications (new!)
+Triggered push notifications

 While Scheduled and Quick push campaigns allow you to send push notifications to groups of users based on their behavioral and profile data, triggered push campaigns allow you to send notifications to individual users in direct response to their actions.